Many camera phone accessories simply don't make any sense.

 A cell phone camera lens might be an exception to this statement.
 A specialty mobile phone lens may be a worthwhile accessory for you for several reasons.

+This post will tell you about the three types of lenses for your cell phone and help you decide if it would be worthwhile for you to get one yourself.
 The three main types of lenses are macro, telephoto and wide-angle with fish-eye lenses being included in the wide-angle category.

 A macro lens attachment will simply allow you to get much closer to your subject, sometimes closer then a distance of one inch.
 Macro photography can be a lot of fun and literally opens a new world of possibilities for photography with a camera phone.